bootdotdev/blog/content/jobs/best-job-boards-software-engineers.md

 With so many job boards out there, it can be terribly confusing to know where to start when you're looking for a programming job - especially if you're looking for your *first* programming job.
 I've found that where you search for jobs is just as important as other key preparation steps you should take in your job search, like building a [great resume](/computer-science/computer-science-resumes/) and [GitHub profile](/jobs/build-github-profile/).

 Below you won't find a crazy-huge list of 50 different sites - that's useless.
-Instead, I've compiled the 8 best places for you to look for new job openings.
+Instead, I've compiled just a few of the best places for you to look for new job openings.
 Take a look, and use the ones that are most useful to you.

 ## Top 10 Traditional Job Boards